-Whatever goal we’re trying to achieve or new habit that we’re trying to adopt – whether we’re trying to get in shape or become a better photographer – for most of us there’s no such thing as overnight success.
+Whatever goal we’re trying to achieve or new habit that we’re trying to adopt – whether we’re trying to get in shape or become a better photographer – for most of us there’s no such thing as an overnight success.
 It’s the same with switching to a plant-based lifestyle: it takes time and hard work to make this change in our daily eating, cooking, food preparation and shopping habits.

-Recognizing that this we’ve embarked on a journey over time is the foundation for success, but the culture we live in doesn’t always support this awareness.
+Recognizing that we’ve embarked on a journey over time is the foundation for success, but the culture we live in doesn’t always support this awareness.

 In today’s fast-paced digital environment, it can be so easy to feel frustrated with where we’re at in life.
 From flashy advertisements about good looking, happy and oh-so-successful people to our friends’ “look at me now” Facebook posts, we’re constantly bombarded with images of the great lives others are (supposedly) living.

-It’s so tempting, no matter how rich or rewarding our own lives may in fact be, to feel like we’re not enough, that we’re not keeping up or where we “should” be in life.
+It’s so tempting, no matter how rich or rewarding our own lives may be, to feel like we’re not enough, that we’re not keeping up or where we “should” be in life.
 Let’s face it, the reality of our own rather ordinary day-to-day lives can seem dull in comparison to the fantastic possibilities we think others are living and accomplishing.

 What’s more, we live in an instant gratification society and have come to expect instant results.
 As a culture, we’ve lost our sense of collective patience and of the importance of “paying our dues” and “putting in our time.”